Wired vs. Battery Smoke Detectors: Simplifying Installation Choices

 • Clean the Units

-Dust and debris can affect performance.
-Gently clean the detectors with a soft brush or vacuum attachment.
+Dust and dirt can impact performance.
+Carefully clean the detectors using a soft brush or vacuum accessory.

 • Replace When Due